mkdoc/mkout/doc/readme/renderers.md

 ### Text

 The text renderer inherits from the markdown renderer so you can choose which types to preserve as markdown, by default headings and lists are preserved.
-Headings are preserved to maintain the document structure but you may disable rendering headings as markdown.
-List rendering is always performed using the underlying markdown renderer.
+Headings are preserved to maintain the document structure but you may disable them; list rendering is always performed using the underlying markdown renderer.

 Block and inline HTML is normalized to text but may be preserved.